BYUCS260/learning-vue-cli/tutorials/lesson2.md

 The configuration shown for the `About` component is more advanced.
 I would recommend not using this for now.
 It uses [lazy loading](https://alligator.io/vuejs/lazy-loading-vue-cli-3-webpack/), an advanced feature that we won't cover now.

-You can add an import statement:
+You should see the import statements:

 ```
 import Home from './views/Home.vue'
 import About from './views/About.vue'
 ```

-and modify the path for the `About` component:
+modify the path for the `About` component:

 ```
     path: '/about',